How to Apply to the MFA Program

 5. A sample craft or scholarly essay (see guidelines below)

-6. Two letters of recommendation sent directly to: Admissions Office, The Institute of American Indian Arts, 83 Avan Nu Po Road, Santa Fe, NM 87508
+6. Two letters of recommendation sent directly by recommenders to: Admissions Office, The Institute of American Indian Arts, 83 Avan Nu Po Road, Santa Fe, NM 87508 or emailed as attachments to: email@example.com.
+Letters should address the applicant’s aptitude, determination, and ability to work within a community of writers.

-7. All official college transcripts sent directly to: Admissions Office, The Institute of American Indian Arts, 83 Avan Nu Po Road, Santa Fe, NM 87508
+7. College transcripts from all colleges attended sent directly to: Admissions Office, The Institute of American Indian Arts, 83 Avan Nu Po Road, Santa Fe, NM 87508.
+Links to electronic transcripts should be sent to firstname.lastname@example.org.

 A bachelor’s degree is required, but it need not have been with an English or writing major.
 Students who have completed a significant number of undergraduate hours may request an exception to the bachelor’s degree requirement; however, given the competitive nature of the admissions process, such an exception will be granted rarely.
-Contact the Program Director.
+Contact the MFA Director at email@example.com.

-For questions about the application process, please contact:
+For questions about the application process, please contact admissions at firstname.lastname@example.org

 Please submit examples of your work in one of these areas:

-• poetry: up to 10 pages (single-spaced, not more than one poem to a page)
+• poetry: a maximum of 10 pages (single-spaced, not more than one poem to a page)

-• creative nonfiction: up to 25 pages (double-spaced)
+• creative nonfiction: a maximum of 20 pages (double-spaced)

-• screenwriting: up to 30 pages (industry-standard formatting)
+• screenwriting: a maximum of 30 pages (industry-standard formatting)

-You may apply in multiple genres, but a complete manuscript must be submitted for each genre in which you choose to apply.
+You may apply in two genres, but a complete manuscript must be submitted for both genres in which you choose to apply.
 Each manuscript should be typewritten, single-sided, numbered in the lower-right hand corner, and set in 12 point Times Roman (or Courier for a screenplay).
 Please do not staple.
 Manuscripts will not be returned.
 Any pages beyond the maximum will not be read.

 Please submit an essay (2-3 typed, double-spaced pages) in which you address the following questions: